Cyphle/kata-coffee-machine/README.md

 - "H::" (Drink maker makes 1 chocolate with no sugar -  and therefore no stick)
 - "C:2:0" (Drink maker makes 1 coffee with 2 sugars and a stick)
 - "M:message-content" (Drink maker forwards any message received onto the coffee machine interface for the customer to see)
+- "O::" (Drink maker will make one orange juice)
+- "Ch::" (Drink maker will make an extra hot coffee with no sugar)
+- "Hh:1:0" (Drink maker will make an extra hot chocolate with one sugar and a stick)
+- "Th:2:0" (The drink maker will make an extra hot tea with two sugar and a stick)

 ## URL
 http://simcap.github.io/coffeemachine/